← Back to about

 Building the team

 As Pangea matured, the team became increasingly remote and global.
 We moved away from needing everyone in one place and started hiring based on talent, not geography — which, for a company building a global talent marketplace, felt like the right way to practice what we preached.
-Managing a distributed team taught me a lot about communication, trust, and the importance of clear systems.
-You can't rely on hallway conversations when your team is spread across time zones.
-Everything needs to be more intentional.

 From campus to global